laquereric/document_management_system/app/components/README.md

 # UI Components

-This directory contains the Primer View Components for the Document Management System.
+This directory contains the View Components for the Document Management System, built with Rails ViewComponent and styled with Bootstrap.

 ## Structure